 “A problem well stated is a problem half solved.” — Charles Kettering

-The first step to solve a problem is to clarify it, only then you can propose a solution.
+The first step to solving a problem is to clarify it, only then you can propose a solution.

-Working on a problem which is not well understood can lead to incorrect and irrelevant solutions.
+Working on a problem that is not well understood can lead to incorrect and irrelevant solutions.

 #2.
 Be Consistent

 “A consistent experience is a better experience.” — Mark Eberman